namsral/apicius/README.md

 Apicius is an early collection of recipes to build app container images (ACIs) compatible with the App Container specification, e.g. CoreOS's container runtime [Rocket](https://coreos.com/rkt).

-The first two available recipes are for the Nginx webserver and the PostgreSQL database.
-They are available from the [release page](https://github.com/namsral/apicius/releases).
+The first two available recipes:

+- Nginx webserver (~1.3MB)
+- PostgreSQL database (~6.2MB)

+_They are available on the [release page](https://github.com/namsral/apicius/releases)._

-I won't address the benifits of using ACIs except they're very lightweight, the nginx image is less than 2MB.
+I won't address the benifits of using ACIs except they're very lightweight which makes them fast to build, load and run.

 Getting started
 ---------------

 To `run` these recipes you can either use the pre-built and signed images or clone the apicius repository and build your own.
-CoreOS has a great (getting started guide)[https://coreos.com/rkt/docs/latest/getting-started-guide.html) if you are not familiar with Rocket.
+CoreOS has a great [getting started guide](https://coreos.com/rkt/docs/latest/getting-started-guide.html) if you are not familiar with Rocket.

 __Use pre-built images__

-The images are signed and for rkt to veruify the signatures you must instruct rkt to trust the public key:
+Trust the public key in order to verify the image's signature:

     $ sudo rkt trust --prefix=namsral.com https://github.com/namsral/apicius/blob/gh-pages/dist/aci-pubkeys.gpg

-Now you should be able to download and run the images:
+Fetch and run the images:

     $ rkt fetch https://github.com/namsral/apicius/releases/download/beta/nginx-latest-linux-amd64.aci
     $ mkdir -p /data/pods/nginx/conf.d /data/pods/nginx/www